SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Implementation Details

 \definecolor{importantcolor}{HTML}{2692F3}

-For the completeness of our discourse, we provide an algorithmic comparison between the original MultiDiffusion~\cite{bar2023multidiffusion} and our stabilized version in Section~\ref{sec:3_method:stabilizing}.
-Algorithm~\ref{alg:multidiffusion} illustrates the detailed algorithm of the original MultiDiffusion, our baseline model.
-Note that the main contribution of MultiDiffusion is the averaging aggregation step in line 17.
-As we have discussed in Section~\ref{sec:3_method}, improper placing of the aggregation step and strong interference of its bootstrapping strategy limit the compatibility of MultiDiffusion algorithm with more recent, fast inference algorithms such as consistency models~\cite{song2023consistency,luo2023latent,luo2023lcm}.
-Therefore, we instead focus on changing the bootstrapping stage of line 9-12 and the diffusion update stage of line 13 in order to obtain compatibility between these two lines of works.
+Algorithm~\ref{alg:multidiffusion} compares between the the baseline MultiDiffusion~\cite{bar2023multidiffusion} and our stabilized sampling from multiple regionally assigned text prompts introduced in Section~3.2 of the main manuscript.
+As we have discussed in Section~3 of the main manuscript, improper placing of the aggregation step and strong interference of its bootstrapping strategy limit the ability to generate visually pleasing images under modern fast inference algorithms~\cite{song2023consistency,luo2023latent,luo2023lcm,lin2024sdxl,ren2024hyper,chadebec2024flash}.
+Therefore, we instead focus on changing the bootstrapping stage of line 9-13 and the diffusion update stage of line 14-15 of Algorithm~\ref{alg:multidiffusion} in order to establish compatibility to accelerating diffusion samplers.

-Algorithm~\ref{alg:single} is our alternative, the more stable version of MultiDiffusion developed in Section~\ref{sec:3_method:stabilizing}.
-The differences between our approach from original MultiDiffusion are marked with { blue}.
+The resulting Algorithm~\ref{alg:single} developed in Section~3.2 of the main manuscript achieves this.
+The differences between our approach from the baseline inference algorithm are marked with { blue}.
 First, in line 10, we change the bootstrapping background color to white.
-With extremely low number of sampling steps (4-5), this bootstrapping background is easily leaked through the final image as seen in Figure~\ref{fig:problem2}.
-However, since white backgrounds are common in image datasets, on which the diffusion models are trained, using white backgrounds alleviate this problem.
-Lines 13-14 are our \emph{mask-centering} stage for bootstrapping.
-Diffusion models tend to position generated objects in the center of the frame.
-By shifting frames to the center of the object bounding box for each given mask in the first few steps of generation prevents the following masking stages from abandoning the core parts of the generated objects.
-Lines 17-19 undo the centering operation done in lines 13-14.
-Finally, a single reverse diffusion step in line 14 of Algorithm~\ref{alg:multidiffusion} is split into the denoising part in line 16 of Algorithm~\ref{alg:single} and the noise addition part in line 24 of Algorithm~\ref{alg:single}.
-As we have discussed with visual examples in Figure~\ref{fig:problem}, this simple augmentation of the original MultiDiffusion~\cite{bar2023multidiffusion} stabilizes the algorithm to work with fast inference techniques such as LCM-LoRA~\cite{luo2023latent,luo2023lcm}.
-Our strategy for stabilizing MultiDiffusion is illustrated in Figure~\ref{fig:stabilize}.
-The readers may consult our submitted code for clarification.
+Having extremely low number of sampling steps (4-5), this bootstrapping background is easily leaked through the final image as seen in Figure~3 of the main manuscript.
+We notice that white backgrounds are common in public image datasets on which the diffusion models are trained.
+Therefore, changing random background images into white backgrounds alleviate this leakage problem.